 - 1. One of a specified list of modules may be substituted with any other LLM coursework module as recommended by the programme coordinator and approved by the head of department. - 2.
-Some modules are not offered to students without a South African LLB or BProc degree.
-Please consult the department. - 3.
+Certain modules are not offered to students without a South African LLB or BProc degree, please consult the department. - 3.
 The mini-dissertation must comprise 13 000-15 000 words including footnotes but excluding the list of contents and the bibliography. - 4.
-The following modules are possible electives for this degree.
+The following modules are possible core and elective modules for this degree but not all of them are presented every year.
 Please contact the faculty to find out which of these modules will be presented.